Back to All Events

 MEALS

-• There will be organized group lunches at cafes/restaurants in Naples every day.
+• There will be organized group lunches and dinners at cafes/restaurants in Naples every day.

 • Costs are covered by the individual participant.